Captain Midlands: Characterization

 Captain Midlands is a patriotic British Army veteran and a British analogue of Captain America.
 An eighty-year-old Brummie superhero, Captain Midlands is often portrayed as a grumpy old git.
-His real name, "Rambling" Sid Ridley, is a combination of Kenneth Williams' Round the Horne character ‘Rambling Sid Rumpo’ and Arnold Ridley who played Private Godfrey in the sitcom Dad's Army.
+His real name, "Rambling" Sid Ridley, is a combination of Kenneth Williams' Round the Horne character 'Rambling Sid Rumpo' and Arnold Ridley who played Private Godfrey in the sitcom Dad's Army.

 Captain Midlands' nuanced role sees him more as a down-to-earth hero, with Paul Cornell describing him as:

 the representative of my dad's generation, those who fought in World War II, which is still big in the British psyche.
 He also tends to look backwards, while Pete Wisdom looks forwards, thus also representing that trait of the British.

 Fictional character biography

 As part of the 1940s British Super-Soldier program, Sid Ridley is transformed into a "perfect" specimen of human development and conditioning then sent off to be part of the British Army's war effort.

 After serving as Captain Midlands in World War II, Ridley somehow ended up in British Intelligence and eventually MI-13.
 Ridley also suggested that he had "knocked a girl up" (got her pregnant) and married her before she died in 1963.

 Captain Midlands served alongside other British heroes, including Captain Britain and Pete Wisdom in MI-13, fighting supernatural threats such as fairies, Y Ddraig Goch, alternate reality Jack the Rippers and Martians.
 He was also reported to be fighting the Skrull invasion of Britain.

 When MI:13 refocused itself against a supernatural pandemic, Captain Midlands - while carrying out routine crimefighting - identified a demonic incursion in Birmingham and called it in to the agency.
 He was captured and imprisoned in a council estate basement, being tempted to give his soul for an unknown desire.
 He was freed by and joined Pete Wisdom's strike team.
 However, this was a ploy by Captain Midlands to lead the group into a trap so he could get his heart's desire, to spend eternity with his dead wife.

-Wisdom, disgusted with Sid's treachery, deliberately destroyed the illusion of Sid's dead wife.
-After the team escaped, he was arrested in view of the public and imprisoned in The Vault, a high security prison in Shoreditch.
+Wisdom, disgusted with Ridley's treachery, deliberately destroyed the illusion of his dead wife.
+After the team escaped, he was arrested in view of the public and imprisoned in the Vault, a high-security prison in Shoreditch.
 In an act of mercy, Wisdom gave Sid the chance to kill himself and avoid humiliation in a trial - although it was left ambiguous as to which option Ridley took.